mbarnettHMX/beneficial-ownership-engine/docs/deployment/SYNAPSE_DEPLOY.md

 ---

 ## Generate wheel file

-After installing python 3.8 run the following commands from the powershell terminal in you vscode
+After installing python 3.8, run the following commands from the PowerShell terminal in you vscode.

 ``` bash
     cd .\python\transparency-engine\